ncase/anxiety/scenes/act1.md

 # act1e

-h: o-KAY, let's try Snapchat.
+h: o-KAY, gonna try Snapchat.

 h: Huh, photos from yesterday night.
 So *that's* what those weekly parties are like.